beancount/fava/fava/docs/features.md

 - For all Documents: `/<slug>/journal/?show=documents`
 - For all Notes: `/<slug>/journal/?show=notes`

-There's a special URL handler `/jump` which can be used to jump to current page with given params.
-This is useful to limit the scope of current viewing page.
+There is a special URL handler `/jump` which can be used to jump to the current page with given URL parameters.
+For example, `/jump?time=month` will show the current page but change the time filter to the current month.
-E.g. `/jump?time=last+month+-+next+month` will show current page but limit to the last month, this month and the next month.

 ## Language